May 07, 2018

 Upon diagnosing NF, doctors will often perform tissue cultures on the infected tissue to determine the bacteria that is causing the infection.
 However, beginning NF treatment before the results of the cultures are available (often ~3 days after culture) is essential.

 Upon arriving at the hospital, it is important for doctors to assess the situation and determine which treatments to begin first to best suit the patient.
 Patients may present with Toxic Shock Syndrome, which will require additional treatments including fluid management via IVs or use of vasopressors (to regulate blood pressure).
 Discussing treatments for additional complications (like TSS) from NF is beyond the scope of this document.
 This section will focus on describing therapies to treat NF specifically: surgical debridement, antibiotic therapy, hyperbaric oxygen therapy, and IV immune globulin (IVIg) therapy.

 Surgical debridement is the cornerstone of treatment for NF.
 It is the removal of dead, damaged, or infected tissue to allow the remaining healthy tissue to heal more effectively.
-Many studies have shown that the timing and adequacy of the initial debridement has a big impact on mortality.
-Multiple debridements are often needed as the infection is rarely eliminated after a single surgery.
-On average, three debridements spaced 12 to 36 hours apart are needed to control the infection.
-Often, entire muscle groups are infected and must be removed by the surgeon.
-The surgeon must remove all tissues and structures that are dead or infected to control the infection and prevent spread of the infection to vital organs (usually in the torso), sometimes resulting in removal of significant amounts of tissue or even limbs.

-Now | Upon diagnosing NF, doctors will often perform tissue cultures on the infected tissue to determine the bacteria that is causing the infection.
-However, beginning NF treatment before the results of the cultures are available (often ~3 days after culture) is essential.

-Upon arriving at the hospital, it is important for doctors to assess the situation and determine which treatments to begin first to best suit the patient.
-Patients may present with Toxic Shock Syndrome, which will require additional treatments including fluid management via IVs or use of vasopressors (to regulate blood pressure).
-Discussing treatments for additional complications (like TSS) from NF is beyond the scope of this document.
-This section will focus on describing therapies to treat NF specifically: surgical debridement, antibiotic therapy, hyperbaric oxygen therapy, and IV immune globulin (IVIg) therapy.

-Surgical debridement is the cornerstone of treatment for NF.
-It is the removal of dead, damaged, or infected tissue to allow the remaining healthy tissue to heal more effectively.
-Many studies have shown that the timing and adequacy of the initial debridement has a big impact on mortality.
+Many studies have shown that the timing and adequacy of the initial debridement has the biggest impact on mortality.
 Multiple debridements are often needed as the infection is rarely eliminated after a single surgery.
 On average, three debridements spaced 12 to 36 hours apart are needed to control the infection.
 Often, entire muscle groups are infected and must be removed by the surgeon.
 The surgeon must remove all tissues and structures that are dead or infected to control the infection and prevent spread of the infection to vital organs (usually in the torso), sometimes resulting in removal of significant amounts of tissue or even limbs.